 When you apply for a Uganda Transit visa, you also need a letter which states the transit reason and the destination, and if you want an East Africa visa, you must also provide an itinerary and a return flight ticket.

 The form is easy to comprehend, and it should take you about 15 minutes to complete.
 If you need some help, iVisa has an excellent support service that can answer your questions 24/7.

 The first one requires you to fill in your personal information and some details about your trip.
 At this point, you must also choose a visa type (tourism, transit, East Africa visa), and the processing time.
 The best thing about iVisa is that it gives you the possibility to choose a processing time according to your timetable and your budget.
-Here are your options:

 The second step consists of revision and payment.
-You need to make sure that all your provided information is 100% accurate since mistakes are impossible to correct after your application reaches processing.
-As for payment, iVisa gives you the opportunity to use any means you have at hand, such as Paypal, credit/debit cards, Alipay, and WeChat.
-No embassy will give you that.
+You need to make sure that all the information you provided is 100% accurate since mistakes are impossible to correct after your application reaches processing.
+As for payment, iVisa gives you the opportunity to use any means you have at hand, such as Paypal and credit/debit cards.
+No embassy will give you that

 The last step will ask you to upload additional information.
 It depends on your personal situation, but iVisa will let you know what you need.
 After you are done, you submit the application, and the visa will arrive in the timeframe you chose while filling in the form.